bgbg/datascience_dataviz_workshop/README.md

 3. Please fill the [pre-workshop survey](http://bit.ly/ds2018dataviz), so that we can maximize the efficacy of this workshop.
 Also, feel free to follow [my blog](https://gorelik.net/blog)

+## Workshop description
+Data visualization is an indispensable tool for any data scientist.
+It serves as a means to convey a message or explain a concept.
+You would never settle for default settings of a machine learning algorithm.
+Instead, you would tweak them to obtain optimal results.
+Similarly, you should never stop with the default results you receive from a data visualization framework.
+Doing so leads to suboptimal results and makes you and your message less convincing.

+After this workshop, you will be able to name three most common mistakes in data visualization, and learn how to apply them in your graphs.

+During this workshop, a short theoretical introduction will be followed by three lab examples.
+We will use matplotlib in Jupyter notebooks to practice the knowledge.
+You are expected to have at least intermediate knowledge of Python, Jupyter notebook interface, and matplotlib object-oriented interface.

 ## Setup
 The easiest way to make sure you have all the required software is to use the supplied file to create a [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html).